 Frequent consumption of generous portions and different types of vegetables may brighten an individual's chances of evading coronary heart disease.

 Fruit and vegetable consumption and its relation to risk of asthenopia among Chinese college students.

-A decline in the risk of stroke is associated with consistent consumption of fruits and vegetables.
+A decline in the likelihood of suffering from asthenopia is associated with generous consumption of dark-green leafy vegetables regularly.

 Fondness for vegetables, such as tomatoes, may help halt the development of prostate cancer.

 Fruit and vegetable intake and prevalence of colorectal adenoma in a cancer screening trial.

 Adding more fruits, onions, garlic, deep-yellow, and dark-green vegetables to our diets may help fend off colorectal adenoma.